-The twisting map of any unital hom-associative algebra is a multiplication operator, and thus determined (albeit not always uniquely) by the factor $\alpha(1_\star)$.
-That is, there is a correspondence between multiplicative twisting maps and a certain subset of idempotents of the algebra (see \cref{thm:bijection_left_unital}).
+The twisting map of any unital hom-associative algebra is a multiplication operator, and thus is determined (albeit not always uniquely) by the factor $\alpha(1_\star)$.
+In other words, there is a correspondence between multiplicative twisting maps and a certain subset of idempotents of the algebra (see \cref{thm:bijection_left_unital}).

-\begin{remark} Multiplicativity of $\alpha$ can be determined by computing $\alpha(1_\star)^2$.
-This allows a very streamlined classification of multiplicative hom-associative structures, as will be seen on the sequel, and can moreover be used to rule out hom-associative structures on certain algebras. \end{remark}
+\begin{remark} The multiplicativity of $\alpha$ can be determined by computing $\alpha(1_\star)^2$.
+This allows a very streamlined classification of multiplicative hom-associative structures, as will be seen in the sequel, and can moreover be used to rule out hom-associative structures on certain algebras. \end{remark}